mjohnson92/web-dev-hw/project-03/readme.md

 The blog will now be focused around music and art.
 Besides the required pages there will be a music and visual page. `index.html` will be the home page and will link to other pages.
 These pages will include information on the project, artist, and the blog's input.
 The pages will be called `audio.html` and `visual.html`.

 The `about.html` page will contain information on the blog.
 The `contact.html` will have information on contacting the authors.
 Not exactly sure what the sample page is for... details to add.

+## **Project 03 Update: 11/06/17**

+Changed a few things in the last few days.
+The blog will now only consist of music that I've been listening to this year.
+I will be adding as much info as I can before the final week is over.
+I also am using the font Roboto from google fonts now instead of cinzel.

+As for appearences, I added the color #cd1c41 and rgb(0, 0, 0); to my theme.

+My color and font choices are kind of the styles that I am into right now.
+Almost like futuristic but rooted in a future envisioned a decade or two ago.

+Biggest thing I overcame this week is linking my css to my `/pages`, all I had to do was add a `.` to the directory. :)

+I would like to work on style more and add images as backgrounds.
+I feel like my styling would make a little more sense that way.